Ighor-Amaral/SingleRegistrationSystem/README.md

 # SingleRegistrationSystem

-Short description: CRUD project created during the 'Adopt an intern' program at DSM-Firmenich, mentored by Reinaldo Sousa (Senior Systems Analyst at Prodap).
+CRUD project created during the 'Adopt an intern' program at DSM-Firmenich, mentored by Reinaldo Sousa (Senior Systems Analyst at Prodap).

 What was used?